kostis-christodoulou/esmt_intro_stats/README.md

-# ESMT BErlin, Introduction to Statistics
+# ESMT Berlin, Introduction to Statistics

 All code examples, data files, and assignments for the two session min-course on Introduction to Statistics